Frasers Group: Other acquisitions and closures

 In January 2021, it was announced that the Jenners House of Fraser store in Edinburgh was closing for good and 200 jobs would be lost.
+In February, Frasers offloaded their 25% stake in French Connection.

-In April 2021 the group announced it had doubled the hit it expects to take from the coronavirus pandemic to £200 million.
+In April 2021, the group announced it had doubled the hit it expects to take from the coronavirus pandemic to £200 million.

 In February 2022, the group announced it had purchased some of the assets of the Studio Retail Group from administration.
+In May, Fraser's sold their stakes in Bob's Stores and Eastern Mountain Sports.

 On 1 June 2022, it was revealed that the group had bought the intellectual property of Missguided and its sister brand Mennace for about £20 million, after they went into administration the previous day.

 In November 2022, it was announced Frasers Group had acquired one of London's oldest bespoke tailors, Gieves & Hawkes.